grafana/loki/docs/sources/configuration/_index.md

 title: Configuration
 weight: 500
 ---
-# Configuring Loki
+# Configuring Grafana Loki

-Loki is configured in a YAML file (usually referred to as `loki.yaml` ) which contains information on the Loki server and its individual components, depending on which mode Loki is launched in.
+Grafana Loki is configured in a YAML file (usually referred to as `loki.yaml` ) which contains information on the Loki server and its individual components, depending on which mode Loki is launched in.